-- (e) Reflects the elimination of the historic U.S. tax provision for Huntsman Specialty and ICI's U.S. businesses and the foreign tax effect of certain pro forma adjustments at an estimated effective rate of 35%. - (f) Reflects a reclassification of \$7 million of costs relating to an asset writedown of ICI businesses to cost of sales from selling, general and administrative and other operating expenses.
+(e) Reflects the elimination of the historic U.S. tax provision for Huntsman Specialty and ICI's U.S. businesses and the foreign tax effect of certain

+(f) Reflects a reclassification of \$7 million of costs relating to an asset writedown of ICI businesses to cost of sales from selling, general and administrative and other operating expenses.